PRACHIP5202/Survivors/test_results.md

 ## Test Case 3: Frontend-to-Backend Prediction Flow
 - **Status**: PASS
 - **Notes**: Successfully sent prediction requests from the frontend to the backend API.
-- **Observation**: API status notifications correctly show loading and success states, and the risk assessment is displayed.
+- **Observation**: API status notifications correctly show loading and success states, and the risk assessment is displayed with detailed factor contributions.

 ## Test Case 4: Error Handling
 - **Status**: PASS